gauravsehgal3/Diabetes-Analysis/README.md

     ```

 ## Dataset
 The dataset used in this project is the Pima Indians Diabetes Database.
 It contains medical data of patients along with a label indicating whether or not each patient has diabetes.
-The dataset file `diabetes.csv` should be placed in the `data/` directory.
+The dataset file `diabetes-database.csv` should be placed in the `data/` directory.

 ## Data Preprocessing
 Data preprocessing involves cleaning the dataset, handling missing values, and normalizing the data.
 The preprocessing steps are documented in the `01_data_preprocessing.ipynb` notebook and implemented in `src/preprocess.py`.